-UC QuakeStudies is a digital archive built to store content related to the Canterbury earthquakes and is part of the CEISMIC programme.
+UC QuakeStudies is a digital archive built to store content related to the Canterbury earthquakes.
 Our team aims to document the impacts of the Canterbury earthquakes, record our community's recovery, and facilitate research on earthquakes and post-disaster response and recovery in New Zealand and around the world.
 We're committed to making content freely and openly accessible to anyone interested in understanding the effects of the Canterbury earthquakes.
-CEISMIC supports a culture of sharing, reuse and innovation, by encouraging the use of Creative Commons licences.
-Creative Commons licences enable copyright holders to allow reuse of their works by giving users a range of permissions in advance.

-UC QuakeStudies is the University of Canterbury's contribution to CEISMIC.
-As well as storing research material from learning institutions and independent researchers, UC QuakeStudies provides communities, businesses, government, and other organisations and individuals with a secure long-term archiving service, ensuring vital knowledge is not lost.
-UC QuakeStudies is built using Fedora Commons, an open-source digital repository architecture supported by an international community of academic and cultural heritage users.
+As well as storing research material from learning institutions and independent researchers, UC QuakeStudies provides communities, businesses, government, and other organisations and individuals with a secure long-term archiving service, ensuring vital knowledge about the earthquakes is not lost.
+UC QuakeStudies was built on Islandora, an open-source digital repository architecture supported by an international community of academic and cultural heritage users.
 As part of the University of Canterbury's IT infrastructure, the UC QuakeStudies archive is fully backed up and secured to ensure its long-term preservation.

 Material stored in UC QuakeStudies is enhanced with high-quality metadata, such as descriptions, geolocations, and dates and times.
 This metadata is created by our team of staff and volunteers, who also work in the community to collect and curate earthquake-related material.
 UC QuakeStudies metadata is harvested into the CEISMIC federated archive, creating connections with material from other content partners to provide a single place to understand, remember and research the Canterbury earthquakes.